Govind Singh

 3. SEO Is About Being On #1

-With considerable changes in SEO and its existing practices, merely securing #1 spot won't help much.I know your end goal is not just to grab the top spot, but achieve traffic, engagement and business.
-Agencies may help you in having a top spot in the SERPs, but that can't guarantee engagement and eventually conversions.
+With considerable changes in SEO and its existing practices, merely securing #1 spot won't help much.I know your end goal is not just to grab the top spot, but to achieve traffic, engagement and business.
+Agencies may help you have a top spot in the SERPs, but that can't guarantee engagement and eventually conversions.
 Clients are getting cleverer than ever before.
-They can easily spot if a website appears on top of the SERPs is of any value or not.
-Only relevant, optimized and useful content can bring additional traffic and more engagement. #1 position just compliments it.
+They can easily spot if a website that appears on top of the SERPs is of any value or not.
+Only relevant, optimized, and useful content can bring additional traffic and more engagement. #1 position just compliments it.

 4. More Pages Means Greater Results

 I can bet, a website with 30 pages can rank better than a website with 130 pages.
-Quantity of the web pages hardly helps in SEO unless they deliver value to the end users.
+The quantity of web pages hardly helps in SEO unless they deliver value to the end users.
 It's up to you to create as many web pages as you want, if they add value to your site.

-But keep away from creating additional, useless and fluffy pages just to impress Google and in an effort to increase your crawling from search engines.
-Google doesn't ever promise to get every page of your website indexed, and keeps quality factor atop.
+But keep away from creating additional, useless, and fluffy pages just to impress Google and to increase your crawling from search engines.
+Google doesn't ever promise to get every page of your website indexed and keeps the quality factor atop.
 So, keep your SEO efforts aligned with the content quality and user experience.

 5. Unoptimized Images are Fine

 Images are very significant when we talk about user experience.
 Images are the building blocks of visual user experience.
 In the times when visual content is getting important, its optimization is something we must not miss.
-Though, optimizing visual elements in a website is not that tough, most of the times we skip it without fearing its impact on rankings.
+Though optimizing visual elements in a website is not that tough, most of the time we skip it without fearing its impact on rankings.

 This is deadly.
-Please understand, search engines can't understand images the way humans do.
-Search engines can identify images only if they carry right description, descriptive titles, ALT tags and captions.
-Henceforth, you should fill-in image fields like captions, ALT text and description when it's used in a content.
-Properly optimized image or visual content help them getting visible in search engines.
+Please understand, that search engines can't understand images the way humans do.
+Search engines can identify images only if they carry the right description, descriptive titles, ALT tags, and captions.
+Henceforth, you should fill in image fields like captions, ALT text, and description when it's used in content.
+Properly optimized images or visual content help them become visible in search engines.

 6. Mobile Optimization Is A Overrated Term

-This is now an open-ended truth that mobile devices are the most used devices for online search.
+This is now an open-ended truth that mobile devices are the most used devices for online searches.
 They simply surpassed desktops and laptops.
-If your website doesn't open properly on a mobile device, or offer poor user experience, you can lose a big chunk of your traffic.
+If your website doesn't open properly on a mobile device, or offers poor user experience, you can lose a big chunk of your traffic.

 7. Domain Age Matters

-The biggest rumor I frequently come across is that domain age of a website helps in getting the site ranked well.
+The biggest rumor I frequently come across is that the domain age of a website helps in getting the site ranked well.
 Time and again I've dismissed this illogical assertion made by a bunch of webmasters and SEO community members.
-Age of a domain isn't a ranking factor at all, though may have some advantages for the website.
-Domain's age may indicate that the website has been in the fore since long and the most probably enjoying a better place.
+The age of a domain isn't a ranking factor at all, though may have some advantages for the website.
+Domain's age may indicate that the website has been in the fore for a long and the most probably enjoying a better place.

-Webmasters have always misinterpreted domain age factor.
-Being a digital marketer with an experience of over 15 years in the digital marketing backyard, I firmly refuse any notion that endorses domain age a ranking factor.
+Webmasters have always misinterpreted the domain age factor.
+Being a digital marketer with an experience of over 15 years in the digital marketing backyard, I firmly refuse any notion that endorses domain age as a ranking factor.
 Remember, an older domain name can't speak for either quality and trustworthiness of a website.
-What matters the most are: quality backlinks to the website and the content that that delivers value to the users.
+What matters the most are quality backlinks to the website and the content that delivers value to the users.

 This is again an inflated claim made by certain webmasters and marketers.
-Buying a region specific domain like .us, .ca or .au may help pulling local buyers in the net but it hardly gives any ranking boost.
+Buying a region specific domain like .us, .ca or .au may help pull local buyers in the net but it hardly gives any ranking boost.
 Search engines, especially Google are getting smarter in tracking if the search engine is tricked for ranking.
-I am uttering again that Google only pats your back if the information on the website is valuable, to-the-point and able to educate the people.
-Region specific domains only help in targeting your local audience base, that's all.
+I am uttering again that Google only pats your back if the information on the website is valuable, to the point, and able to educate the people.

 9. Domain Name With Keyword Outranks

 This is again a much propagated farce and one of the blatant SEO myths you shouldn't consider seriously.
-Undoubtedly, eywords play an important role in ranking.
-Keywords spread across and placed well in web pages and source codes help website to gain visibility and ranking, but that isn't necessarily true if you put keywords in the domain name.
-A keyword stuffed domain name may give an idea about the offerings, but a competitor's website without keywords in a domain name may beat yours in search rankings if it's better in terms of content and user experience.
+Undoubtedly, keywords play an important role in ranking.
+Keywords spread across and placed well in web pages and source codes help websites gain visibility and ranking, but that isn't necessarily true if you put keywords in the domain name.
+A keyword-stuffed domain name may give an idea about the offerings, but a competitor's website without keywords in a domain name may beat yours in search rankings if it's better in terms of content and user experience.

 10. Keyword Rich Content Brings Ranking

-A half truth indeed.
-Content has been very important ever since the search engine optimization arrived, and keywords complemented it.
-This might have been the case back in the early years, but after Google's panda and Penguin updates, things have been drastically changed.
-Search engine optimization is a combined process involving a number of strategies weaved and compiled together.
+A half-truth indeed.
+Content has been very important ever since search engine optimization arrived, and keywords complemented it.
+This might have been the case back in the early years, but after Google's Panda and Penguin updates, things have been drastically changed.
+Search engine optimization is a combined process involving several strategies weaved and compiled together.

-Though, keywords are integral to that combo, it alone couldn't bring that much magic as of now.
-Despite focusing solely over keyword rich content, it's important to branch out and use all aspects of SEO.
-Eventually, after latest Google Panda update, stuffing keywords in content might invite Google penalty and drop in rankings.
+Though keywords are integral to that combo, it alone couldn't bring that much magic as of now.
+Despite focusing solely on keyword-rich content, it's important to branch out and use all aspects of SEO.
+Eventually, after the latest Google Panda update, stuffing keywords in content might invite Google penalties and drop in rankings.

 12. Sitemap Is Important To Ranking

-Flush this SEO myth out of your mind that Sitemaps anyway help improving search rankings, even Google denies it.
+Flush this SEO myth out of your mind that Sitemaps anyway help improve search rankings, even Google denies it.
 A concise sitemap does help Google in easier indexing of your website, nothing else.
-An easy to index website doesn't necessarily get a boost in search ranking across the search engines.
+An easy-to-index website doesn't necessarily get a boost in search ranking across the search engines.

 13. User Experience And Website Navigation Doesn't help

-A couple of years back, Google focused on the websites which had keyword rich content content and well-optimized.
-But now, things have been changed at a greater extent.
-Lately, Google has started considering website navigation and user experience important ranking factors.
-Now, a website that presents visitors a valuable experience by putting a user friendly website navigation, gets more traffic and value in the rankings.
-A better navigation provides a path to your visitors to let them get around easily on the website.
+A couple of years back, Google focused on websites that had keyword-rich content and were well-optimized.
+But now, things have changed to a greater extent.
+Lately, Google has started considering website navigation and user experience as important ranking factors.
+Now, a website that presents visitors a valuable experience by putting a user-friendly website navigation, gets more traffic and value in the rankings.
+Better navigation provides a path to your visitors to let them get around easily on the website.

 14. Design Comes First And Then SEO

-Many SEO people argue about their client's desire to add an additional SEO rich landing page in addition to the basic home page in the primary website.
-This seldom request is only beneficial in the case of Google Adwords campaigns and trust me it's really irrelevant in case of organic SEO.
-If a landing page already exists in your website don't waste your energy in adding other.
+Many SEO people argue about their client's desire to add SEO-rich landing page in addition to the basic home page in the primary website.
+This rare request is only beneficial in the case of Google Adwords campaigns and trust me it's irrelevant in the case of organic SEO.
+If a landing page already exists in your website don't waste your energy in adding others.

 18. Optimizing One Keyword Per Page Helps